 A day (tonalli) in the tonalpohualli consists of a number and a symbol or daysign.
 Each daysign is dedicated to a god or elemental force, the provider of tonalli (Shadow Soul) life energy for the day.
-The twenty dayssigns and their gods are successively:
+The twenty daysigns and their gods are successively:

 The nature of a day is also influenced by a force related to its number.
 This provides the teyollia (Spirit Soul) for the given day.
-The numerals with their names in Nahuatl and their related gods are:
+The numerals with their names in Nahuatl and their related spirits are:

 Even more, each trecena (consecutive set of days numbered from '1' to '13') has a god that rules over those days.
 The twenty trecenas and their associated gods or elemental forces are:

 The 365-day year or xihuitl consists of 18 months (meztli) of 20 days (also called veintenas) plus five extra (unlucky) days.
 According to Caso, the last day of the last veintena of the year gives its (tonalpohualli-) name to the xihuitl.
 This name is the "Xihuitl" information that is displayed by the calendar.
 A simple calculation learns that only four daysigns can "bear" (i.e. give their name to) the year.
 These are Calli, Tochtli, Acatl and Tecpatl for the Aztec calendar.
 A similar calculation tells us that the number of the xihuitl is raised every year.
 So year 1-Calli is followed by 2-Tochtli, etcetera.
 This means that every 52 years (4 times 13) the name of the year will be the same.
 A combination of 52 years is called a calendar round or xiuhmolpilli (bundle).